ronaldoussoren/modulegraph/doc/modulegraph.rst

    :arg caller:   The node that caused the import to happen
    :arg fromlist: The list of names to import, this is an empty list for
       ``import name`` and a list of names for ``from name import a, b, c``.
    :arg level:    The import level.
-The value should be ``0`` for classical Python 2
+The value should be ``-1`` for classical Python 2
-     imports, ``-1`` for absolute imports and a positive number for relative imports ( where the value is the number of leading dots in the imported name).
+     imports, ``0`` for absolute imports and a positive number for relative imports ( where the value is the number of leading dots in the imported name).
+   :arg attr:     Attributes for the graph edge.

-.. method:: implyNodeReference(node, other)
+.. method:: implyNodeReference(node, other, edgeData=None)

    Explictly mark that *node* depends on *other*.
 Other is either a :class:`node <Node>` or the name of a module that will be searched for as if it were an absolute import.

 .. method:: createReference(fromnode, tonode[, edge_data])